ibm-cloud-docs/citrix-netscaler-vpx/fp-cache-ssl.md

 3. Specify your Redirect, DNS Virtual Server and Destination Virtual Server configurations.
 4. Click **Certificate** under the **Advanced Settings** panel to view the SSL certificate related configuration.
 5. Click the empty field **No Server Certificate**.
-6. From the Select Server Certificate drop-down list, select your SSL server.
+6. From the Select Server Certificate list menu, select your SSL server.
 7. Enter the certificate configuration information as required.

 	![Certificate configuration](images/fp15.png)